starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### array

-Starknet is waiting an array of felts: array_len, array1, array2, ...
+Starknet is waiting for an array of felts: array_len, array1, array2, ...
-You can send to Starknet.js methods: bigNumberish[].
+You can send it to Starknet.js methods: bigNumberish[].

 ```typescript
 Const myArray = [10,"0xaa",567n];